If you teach a large number of students like I do, you will find a surprising percentage who are cross-dominant.

-No, that doesn’t mean they wear their spouse’s clothes to class.
-It means they are strongly dominant in one hand, but their dominant eye is on the other side of the body.
-An example of being cross dominant would be a shooter who is right handed, but has a dominant left eye.
+That means they are dominant with one hand, but their dominant eye is on the other side of the body.
+An example of being cross-dominant would be a shooter who is right-handed but aims with his or her left eye.

-It is believed that 85-90 percent of the world’s population is right handed.
-However, about 2/3 of the population is right eye dominant, and 1/3 is left eye dominant.
-Only a small number (thought to be around 1 percent) have no dominance by either eye.
+Scientists believe that 85-90 percent of the world’s population is right-handed.
+However, about 2/3 of the population is right-eye dominant (and 1/3 is left-eye dominant).
+Only a small number (thought to be around 1 percent) have no dominant eye.

-In a study conducted in the early 1960s, more than 5,000 subjects were tested for eye dominance and almost one third were cross dominant.
-In that study, 28.6 percent were right handed, but left eyed.
-Only 3.9 percent were left handed and right eyed.
-In my experience, females are far more likely to be cross dominant, for reasons as yet unknown.
-In some groups of females we have trained, as many as one in four were cross dominant.
+In a study conducted in the early 1960s, more than 5,000 subjects were tested for eye dominance, and almost 1/3 were cross-dominant.
+In that study, 28.6 percent were right-handed but left-eyed.
+Only 3.9 percent were left-handed and right-eyed.
+In my experience, females are far more likely to be cross-dominant (for reasons unknown).
+I have trained some groups of women with as many as one in four being cross-dominant.

-There are several simple tests an instructor can use to check for cross dominance issues.
-I’ll describe a couple of very easy ones here.
+There are several simple tests an instructor can use to check for cross-dominance issues.

 An alternative method is to have the student center an object in the opening with both eyes open, then slowly bring the hands back to touch the face, keeping both eyes open.
 The opening will naturally be drawn toward the dominant eye.

-Another method is to have the student point the index finger of the dominant hand at an object across the room, with both eyes open.
-As described above, close one eye, then repeat with the other eye.
-The finger will stay pointed at the object for one eye, but appear to move for the non-dominant eye.
+Another method is to have the student point the index finger of his or her dominant hand at an object across the room with both eyes open.
+As described above, have the student close one eye and then repeat with the other eye.
+His or her finger will stay pointed at the object for one eye but appear to move for the non-dominant eye.

 With a shoulder-fired weapon, such as a rifle or shotgun, really the only satisfactory solution is to learn to shoot from the shoulder on the same side as the dominant eye.
 I am not aware of any other practical fix for this with long guns.

 With handguns, we have some options.
 One controversial method is to simply learn to shoot with the hand on the same side as the dominant eye.
-So, if you are left eye dominant, you hold the handgun in the left hand, which puts the sights right in front of the dominant eye.
+So, if you are left-eye dominant, you hold the handgun in the left hand, which puts the sights right in front of your dominant eye.

-Bill Rogers is probably the best known proponent of this system.
+Bill Rogers is probably the best-known proponent of this system.
 Bill believes it is easier to learn to shoot with your non-dominant hand than to change or overcome eye dominance.
-Rogers School students have reported excellent results with this method, but a lot of people are reluctant to carry their defensive sidearm on their non-dominant side and perform all functions with the hand that has less strength and less dexterity than does their dominant hand.
+Rogers School students have reported excellent results with this method, but a lot of people are reluctant to carry their defensive sidearm on their non-dominant side.
+Performing all functions with the hand that has less strength and less dexterity than the dominant hand does come with some difficulties.

-A third option is to cant the pistol inboard from 15-40 degrees to bring the sights into the focal plane of the left eye.
+A third option is to cant the pistol inboard from 15 to 40 degrees to bring the sights into the focal plane of the left eye.
 I am not a fan of this particular method.
 Untrained people tend to move the hands over to bring the gun in front of the left eye.
-This results in a bent wrist in the hand holding the handgun, and is a poor method.
+This results in a bent wrist in the hand holding the handgun and is a poor method.
 That unlocked, bent wrist contributes to malfunctions and offers less recoil control than a straight, locked wrist.

-Now that you know what to look for, I predict you will notice more cross dominant students.
-Now you know how to help them.
+Now that you know what to look for, I predict you will notice more cross-dominant students.
+But you will also know how to help them.

-[ Tom Givens is the owner of Rangemaster in Memphis, TN.
-For over 30 years Tom’s duties have included firearms instruction.
+Tom Givens is the owner of Rangemaster in Memphis, Tennessee.
+Tom has been a firearms instructor for more than 30 years.
 He is certified as an expert witness on firearms and firearms training, giving testimony in both state and federal courts.
 He serves as an adjunct instructor at the Memphis Police Department Training Academy, the largest in the state.
-Tom’s training resume includes certification from the FBI Police Firearms Instructor School, NRA Law Enforcement Instructor Development School, NRA Law Enforcement Tactical Shooting Instructor School, Gunsite 499 under Jeff Cooper, and more. ]
+Tom’s training resumé includes certification from the FBI Police Firearms Instructor School, NRA Law Enforcement Instructor Development School, NRA Law Enforcement Tactical Shooting Instructor School, Gunsite 499 under Jeff Cooper and more.